Armed seeds

 Egg batch of great tiger moth (Arctia caja), placed on the underside of a burdock leaf.
 (Photo copyright © by Kaj Halberg)

-Seed heads of burdock with spiders’ webs and dew drops, photographed on a dark October morning.
+Seed heads with spiders’ webs and dew drops, photographed on a dark October morning.
 (Photo copyright © by Kaj Halberg)

 (Uploaded February 2017)